coenwerem/kinematic-bicycle-model/README.md

 # kinematic-bicycle-model
- An implementation of the well-established kinematic vehicle model.
+ An implementation of the well-established kinematic vehicle model convenient for longitudinal control.